 If you’re struggling to stay uplifted and productive at work and need a serious mood boost, here’s 3 things you can do that will help:

 1) Make it a habit if at all possible to take a lunch break outside of your work environment so you can get some sun exposure and experience natural light outdoors.
 This can also help maintain your circadian rhythms as well.

 2) A way to treat the effects of winter blues, jet lag, and SAD by mimicking natural sunlight is with light therapy.
 Easy to get, the device is called a Light Therapy Lamp.
 Used as you sit at your desk or work area, at home or take along when traveling as it’s portable.
 It emits bright, artificial light that triggers brain chemicals to lift your mood and perk up your productivity.
 It’s also affordable, convenient, and easy to use which is always a plus.
-Easy to find on Amazon, I picked out a few for you below.
+Easy to find on Amazon, I picked out a few for you as a starting point below.

 I’d say it’s worth a try if you can’t build a window in your cubical or workplace environment, right?

 Blue Light For Productivity